UK Customer Services0330 880 3600

 Italian Asmara was developed hugely in the 1930s, economically, socially, and culturally, with an opera house and a car racing circuit built, as well as an Art Deco cinema.

-The Foreign and Commonwealth Office may advise against travel to some areas of Eritrea.
+The Foreign, Commonwealth & Development Office may advise against travel to some areas of Eritrea.
 Please check for updates here - https://www.gov.uk/foreign-travel-advice/eritrea - before you book your trip.
-Direct Travel Insurance are unable to offer cover for travel to any area against FCO advice.
+Direct Travel Insurance are unable to offer cover for travel to any area against FCDO advice.

 All foreign nationals must apply for a travel permit to leave the capital city of Asmara in advance, and British nationals will need a visa to enter Eritrea.
 Eritrea’s currency is the Nakfa.
 It is a closed currency, and therefore you cannot convert Nakfa to any other currency (or vice versa) outside of Eritrea.
 Additionally, Eritrea has a cash-based economy.